CUBRID/cubrid-manual/en/sql/tuning.rst

 In cases where an **OUTER JOIN** is performed as above, **View Merging** cannot be executed.

-The following is an example using aggregate or analytical functions.
+The following is an example using aggregate or analytic functions.

 .. code-block:: sql